meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Higher level measures of psychogical health (such as subjective well-being) have already been extensively studied, however, lower level not as much.
 ## Daily Experience
-Meaning in life is not simply a global judgement made about a life as a whole,
+Meaning in life is not simply a global judgement made about a life as a whole, but potentially a quality of everyday existence.
+## Study Discussion